Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Clynn Altemus from Inglis, FL

 The most recent information on tick removal is to simply grab the little bugger with tweezers.
 Grab them behind the head so you hold the whole body with the tweezers, and pull it right straight backwards, out of your skin.
-Don't twist it, just pull straight out.

 The best way to remove a tick, use tweezers or a tick removal device and pull the tick off.
 Grab the tick as close to the head as possible.
 With steady, gentle pressure, pull the tick out of the skin.